 Maryland Gov. Larry Hogan on Thursday proposed $1.5 million in funds to help struggling dairy farmers participate in a federal program that aims to protect dairies from plummeting milk prices paired with the rising cost of feeding cows.

 Hogan’s proposed $1.5 million will have to be approved by the Maryland General Assembly as part of the capital budget.

-“For months we have been searching for a way to help our dairy farmers who are facing particularly challenging times,” Hogan said Thursday, Feb.
-7, addressing the annual Taste of Maryland Agriculture dinner.
+“For months we have been searching for a way to help our dairy farmers who are facing particularly challenging times,” Hogan said Feb.
+7 while addressing the annual Taste of Maryland Agriculture dinner.

 If Hogan’s proposal goes through and the state pays the farmer’s dairy margin program premiums, “You’ve just put yourself at a profitable level for the year,” Pyle said.
 “You won’t fall below that … you’ll continue to be able to pay your bills, your employees, pay your taxes, manage your business and move on.”

 Paired with other federal government initiatives geared toward protecting dairy farms, Hogan’s proposal to pay Dairy Margin Coverage program premiums will give dairy farmers like Pyle a sense of security in knowing their milk prices — cost per 100 pounds — will be stable.